CERT-Polska/ursadb/docs/datasets.md

 ```
 ursacli
-ursadb> dataset "dataset_id" drop
+ursadb> dataset "dataset_id" drop;
 ```

-Removing single files from indexes is not implemented.
-If you really need it,
+Removal of single files from indexes is not implemented.
+If you accidentally indexed files you don't need anymore, your options are:

-consider:
+ - keep them in the index, and ignore nonexistent files in query results
- - if all unnecessary files have similar filenames, use `RegexBlacklistPlugin` in mquery, for example to exclude all `pcap` files
+ - if you use mquery, and all unnecessary files have similar filenames, use `RegexBlacklistPlugin`, for example, set a filter to `[.]pcap$` to exclude all `.pcap` files.
- - drop appropriate dataset and reindex your collection without unnecessary files
+ - drop all affected datasets and reindex your collection without unnecessary files.
- - submit a PR to ursadb, or at least create an issue and explain your problem
+ - submit a PR to ursadb, or at least create an issue and explain your problem.